 Even so, waiting for your biopsy results can be hard.
 Be sure to ask your health care provider when you can expect the results.

 Remember, if breast cancer is found, it can be treated.
-With standard treatment, breast cancers found early have a high chance of survival.
+With standard treatment, people with breast cancers found early have a high chance of survival.

 Stay busy.
 Keep up with your normal routine and do things you enjoy.

 If your biopsy results show breast cancer, learning about the factors that affect prognosis and treatment can help you understand your diagnosis.
-Learning more can also help you make informed decisions about your treatment options.
+Then, together with your health care provider, you can make informed decisions about your treatment options.

-This information will be included on your pathology report.
+This information is found in your pathology report.

 Treatment Navigation Tool